cravenhoff/microsoft_beginner_js/notes/js_data_types.md

     typeof fruits; // returns a non-primitive type of "object".

 #### Instanceof Operator
 The instanceof checks whether an object belongs to a certain class or subclass (inherited class).
-Format: value instanceof type.
+*Format: value instanceof type*.

     Eg: obj instanceof Class; // will return true if obj's class is Class or belongs to a class inherited from it.
 The return type of this operator is a boolean value.